ephraimpei/pomodoro-to-do-app/readme.md

 ## Summary

-Pomodoro To-Do List is a To-Do list application that allows users to create, update, read, and delete personal to-do items.
+Pomodoro To-Do List is a single page application that allows users to create, update, read, and delete personal to-do items.
 In addition, users can allocate a number of Pomodoros to each to-do item.
 Users can start to-do items and will get notified once a Pomodoro is over.

 ### Languages